-Darren’s robust advocacy and attention to detail has led to a busy civil practice with emphasis on matters arising out of road traffic accidents such as credit hire, personal injury and those cases involving fraud, fraud rings and where findings of fundamental dishonesty are sought or trying to be avoided.
+Darren’s attention to detail has led to a busy practice with a particular emphasis and expertise in claims arising out of road traffic accidents involving credit hire, personal injury and those cases involving fraud and where findings of fundamental dishonesty are sought or trying to be avoided.
 He accepts instructions from both Claimants and Defendants.

-Darren had considerable experience of other careers before he joined Chambers and utilises some of the skills he learned to develop specialisms in the work he now deals with.
+Darren had considerable experience of other careers before he joined the Bar.

 Given his engineering and technical background, Darren has an obvious advantage and interest in matters that involve engineering or other technical evidence.